jakoblem/jakoblem/README.md

 - 👋 Hi, I’m @jakoblem
-- 👀 I’m a professor in math currently developing introductory engineering math courses using SymPy @ Tech.
+- 👀 I’m a professor in math currently developing introductory engineering math courses using Python and SymPy @ Tech.
 Uni Denmark
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on the use of SymPy in university teaching
 - 📫 How to reach me jakle@dtu.dk

 <!---